dcerge/sdflc-api-helpers/README.md

 {
   code: 0,   // Result code.
 Zero is OK, negative value is an error
   data: [],  // Data from server are always wrapped by an array.
 Event for one items that server sends it gets wrapped into an array
-  errors: {} // An object with errors if any.
+  errors: [] // An array with errors if any.
 See description below }
 ```